 Lighting sets the tone long before the food arrives.
 Think back to when you’ve been scouting around a new city for a restaurant – the ones floodlit like a football pitch with cold LED light, never call out to you.
 They’re not inviting you in with a warm welcome.
 But consider the cosy family-run taverna with red and white check curtains and small dimmed lamps above each table.
 Italian Mama is on hand to welcome you in, make you feel like a part of the family and settle you down in an intimate corner so you can enjoy the company of your dining companion.
 THAT’S how you want your guests to feel!

-So all that said, where do you start?
+So with all that said, where do you start?
 How you want to feel is where to begin and how you’re going to use your dining space.
 It might have different uses during the day and evening.
 Having a selection of lighting sources will give you the most flexibility.
 Then lastly, choose the style of lights you love that best reflects your personality!

 Choosing dining room lighting